RaoOfPhysics/CERN-Open-Data-book-chapter/03_solution.md

 Information System (OAIS) recommended practices to ensure long-term preservation of captured assets.

-The datasets themselves are stored in CERN's EOS disk storage system.
+The datasets themselves are stored in CERN's [EOS disk storage system](https://eos.web.cern.ch/).
 EOS is a disk-based service providing low-latency storage infrastructure for physics users.
+The EOS system manages over 120 PB of disk storage at the moment of writing this publication.
-The data access is provided by the XRootD protocol and is very well suited in situations with many concurrent users, significant fraction of random data access, and large file open rate.
+The data access is provided by the [XRootD protocol](http://xrootd.org/) and is very well suited in situations with many concurrent users, significant fraction of random data access, and large file open rate.
 The XRootD protocol allows ad-hoc streaming of necessary portions of data during an analysis, saving general